bezlio/bezlio-apps/roles/sales-rep/README.md

 The sales rep role is currently comprised of the following:

 * Accounts View - Allow a sales rep to see all of their assigned customers account information.
-* Map View - See all customers location and distance from a sales rep current location.
+* Map View - See all assigned customers location and distance from a sales rep current location.
 * Trip Planner - Map View with the ability to add and navigate multiple locations.
 The following work with the the selected account from the Accounts View:
 * Attachments View - See associated doc, pdf and txt files.